 - 2017 Place, Space, and Mediated Communication: Exploring Context Collapse, ed.
 Carolyn Marvin, Sun-ha Hong & Barbie Zelizer, Routledge.

-New media, critical theory, continental philosophy, big data, AI, digital culture, surveillance, affect, science and technology studies
+Keywords: New media, critical theory, continental philosophy, big data, AI, digital culture, surveillance, affect, science and technology studies